What We Learned About Google Organic Non-Branded Traffic Calculation and Why It Might Be Flawed

 Why This Method Works Better

-- Accurate total clicks: GSC reports total clicks accurately, even though the data is sampled.
+• Accurate total clicks: GSC reports total clicks accurately, even though query-level data is sampled.

 Key Takeaways